-Probably the most important thing to realize about bandages is that small bandages such as we use to protect our own wounds do not work very well on animals.
+Probably the most important thing to realize about bandages is that small bandages, like we use to protect our own wounds, do not work very well on animals.
 The cat's haircoat prevents an adhesive bandage from sticking well to the skin, and a small bandage is easy for the cat to pull off.
-As a rule, cats don't like anything that is stuck to their hair or skin and will usually try to take it off.
+As a rule, cats do not like anything that is stuck to their hair or skin and will usually try to take it off.

 Therefore, protective bandages that are applied to cats will always be made up of several layers of bandage material, and whenever possible they will wrap entirely around the body part that is being protected.